kms1041/tSOT/README.md

 This tool relys on COBRA toolbox v2.0.
 You can download the COBRA toolbox from https://github.com/opencobra/cobratoolbox.
-We recommend you to use Gurobi5 (http://www.gurobi.com/) as an optimization solver.
+For the optimal performence, use Gurobi5 (http://www.gurobi.com/) as an optimization solver.